 This student rent calculator is a good resource to help you determine your budget.

-We have an allocation of 55 rooms in the University of London Intercollegiate Halls, offering a range of different options – catered and un-catered accommodation, en-suite rooms, studios and single bedrooms.
+LSHTM does not have its own student accommodation, however we do have a limited allocation of rooms in the University of London Intercollegiate Halls, offering a range of different options – catered and self-catered accommodation, en-suite rooms, studios and single bedrooms.

-LSHTM students also have access to the private accommodation via the Student Homes scheme which offers rooms in private houses comprising 3 or 4 bedrooms.
+LSHTM students also have access to private accommodation via the University of London Student Homes scheme which offers rooms in private houses within easy commuting distance to the School.

 Before you leave for the UK:

-Sufficient funds to pay your deposit (usually one month’s rent) and the first month’s rent
+- Sufficient funds to pay your deposit (up to 5 weeks' rent) and the first month’s rent

-References from previous landlords (in English ideally) - not essential, but a good idea
+- References from previous landlords (in English) - not essential, but a good idea

 Once you are in London: